 5. Practice meditation and mindful breathing

 Meditation helps you to become aware of the thoughts that fire through your brain.
 Mindful breathing helps you to stay grounded in the present moment.
 Put these two practices together and you have a recipe for improved mental health and emotional healing.
 I recommend the Vipassana style of meditation (you can find many useful videos on youtube to help get you started).
-If you struggle to practice meditation, try dynamic meditation which is a form of active meditation that involves purging your mind and body of repressed energy.
-Both dynamic and vipassana meditation can be practiced every day in the morning or evening for ten to thirty minutes.
+If you struggle to practice meditation, try a spiritual meditation that uses a form of active meditation that involves purging your mind and body of repressed energy.
+Both active and vipassana meditation can be practiced every day in the morning or evening for ten to thirty minutes.
 Mindful breathing, on the other hand, can be carried with you throughout the day to create a sense of inner peace and groundedness.

 6. Explore the root of your fear